 Early cataracts are often managed with a change in your glasses or contact lens prescription.
 When this stops working and/or you can’t perform your daily tasks, then it could be time to consider cataract surgery.
 This involves replacing the dysfunctional lens with an artificial one.
 The same procedure can also be used as an alternative to laser eye surgery to correct vision, regardless of whether cataracts are present.
 If the person does not have cataracts, it is referred to as refractive lens exchange or clear lens surgery.

-We perform cataract surgery and lens surgery in Melbourne, Sydney, Brisbane, Townsville and Mackay.
+We perform cataract surgery and lens surgery in Melbourne, Sydney, Brisbane, Townsville, Mackay and Adelaide.

 Cataracts are not painful and often don’t cause noticeable changes in the early stages.